265 Days Until Disaster and the Uncertain End (part 1)

 “What does that mean?”
 Why had the number changed.
 Was it a countdown?
 Truly?

 Something was off, with his explanation.
-It explained everything about him.
-Why he was so jumpy, wasn’t he being hunted?
-Hadn’t she heard rumors that the great scientist’s son was a runaway and wanted?
-However there was something else at the tip of her tongue.
+It explained everything about him, and nothing.
+He was too relaxed.
+He was not acting the way that Evester online asked.
+She knew that Evester Igilistal was missing and wanted.
+This person could not be that person.
+He did not look the same at all.
+He did not act correct.
+His voice was wrong.
+His posture was wrong.
+However there was something else at the tip of her tongue that told her he was telling the truth.
 The feeling would not go away, and she wondered if he could even answer her if she asked why it was.

 Heia’s eyes traveled to Evester’s bag.
 “Two Hundred Sixty Five.”
 The date was weird making her skin crawl at the sound of it from her voice.